 - What is it?
-On-site interpersonal violence counseling, as well as training for healthcare providers in screening procedures and case consultations for family violence
+On-site intimate partner violence counseling, as well as training for healthcare providers in screening procedures and case consultations for family violence

 - For which children?
-Available to CHOP patient families at Karabots
+Available to all CHOP patient families and staff

 - Who are our partners?
 Lutheran Settlement House (LSH) Bilingual Domestic Violence Program

 Tier Three: “Indicated prevention” interventions recognize that assault-injured youth are at the highest risk for future violence and poor outcomes.
 For our Tier Three programming we identify those directly harmed by community violence and deliver direct support services.